Wild (2014 film): Plot

-An empty water tank in the desert beyond the town leads Cheryl to go without water for a full day in extreme heat before, dehydrated and near exhaustion, she finds a muddy puddle from which she can get potable water using her portable water purifier.
-While she waits for the water to disinfect, two hunters approach and make suggestive remarks, leaving Cheryl feeling threatened and vulnerable.
-One returns later in the day, but leaves when his friend calls for him, so Cheryl runs until she is sure she is not being followed.

 Cheryl crosses into Oregon and goes to Ashland.
-She meets Jonathan, who invites her to a tribute concert to the recently-deceased Jerry Garcia, and they spend the night together.
+She meets Jonathan, who invites her to a tribute concert to the recently deceased Jerry Garcia, and they spend the night together.

 Sometime later, after visiting Crater Lake, Cheryl gets to Mount Hood National Forest, where she encounters a friendly group of young male hikers who recognize her from the brief quotes and poems that she frequently writes alongside her signature in the hiker's record books along the PCT.

 One rainy day, Cheryl finds a llama that escaped from a young boy hiking with his grandmother.
-She returns it and chats with the boy, who asks about her parents.
+She returns it to a little boy, who asks about her parents.
 When she mentions her mother is dead, the boy sings her "Red River Valley", which his mother used to sing to him.
-The boy and his grandmother carry on down the trail, and Cheryl breaks down and cries.
+The boy and his grandmother carry on down the trail, and Cheryl breaks down and weeps.

-On September 15, after 94 days of travel, Cheryl reaches the Bridge of the Gods on the Columbia River between Oregon and Washington, ending her journey.
-At various points along the trail, including at the bridge, she has encountered a red fox, which she interprets as being the spirit of her mother watching over her.
-As she walks onto the bridge, her future-self reflects, via voice-over, on what she learned from her trip, and reveals that four years later she remarried at a spot near the bridge, nine years later she had a son, and ten years later she had a daughter, who she named Bobbi, after her mother.
+A few weeks later, Cheryl finally makes it to the Bridge of the Gods, ending her journey.
+It is revealed that four years later she remarried and had a son, Carver and a daughter, Bobbi (named after her mother) almost ten years after getting married.